grscheller/dotfiles/README.md

 # Configuration Files "dotfiles"

-This repo contains the infrastructure I use to maintain and install my Fish, Neovim, Alacritty, Sway and SSH configurations.
+This repo contains the infrastructure I use to maintain and install my Fish, Bash, Neovim, Alacritty, Sway and SSH configurations.

 ## Installation Script

-Installs my shell & GUI environment into the $HOME directory of my sufficiently POSIX like systems.
+Installs my shell & GUI environment into the $HOME directory of any sufficiently POSIX like system.
+Geared to Systemd/Wayland Linux systems.

 * [installDotfiles](installDotfiles) installation script
   * run `./installDotfiles` from cloned repo